MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/azuread-msoline-cmdlet-map.md

 You can use this map of Azure AD PowerShell and MSOnline cmdlets to find the cmdlets that you need in the [Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/overview).
 For more information about the new cmdlets, see [Get started with the Microsoft Graph PowerShell SDK](/graph/powershell/get-started).

-## Azure AD PowerShell to Microsoft Graph PowerShell by category
+## Azure AD PowerShell to Microsoft Graph PowerShell by categorycvzxvzxcvc

 The following is the categorization of the Microsoft Entra cmdlets.
 Select a category to use the cmdlets